7.2 Survey Planning

 The survey statistics will be affected by the selection of the camera as shown in the images.
 In the above image, the camera selected was Sony Rx100 II and the camera selected in the image below is Sony A6000.

 This option available in AeroGCS is used for more coverage of the land.
 The time required to complete the plan will be obviously higher than the normal survey plan.
 But it covers almost all the land.
 On enabling this option, the survey distance, survey time, and image count will be increased as indicated by the image below:

 This is additional security provided for landing the drone safely and smoothly.

 Rally Points added

 The violet-colored points in the above image show the rally points.
-These are useful in emergency situations to land safely to the closest rally point instead of moving home at a far end.
+These are useful in emergency situations to land safely at the closest rally point instead of moving home at a far end.

-The user may change the angle of turning a drone.
+The user may change the angle of the polylines of the plan.
 All the parameters displayed in survey statistics will vary as the turn angle changes.
-The value of turn angle change will be displayed on right-hand side of the turn angle bar.
+The value of the turn angle change will be displayed on the right-hand side of the turn angle bar.
 Accordingly, the user may see the changes in the survey plan as shown in the above image.